Visiting Mt. Qingcheng, a Center of Taoism in China

-He was well-mannered and liked small talk.
-Without laying groundwork, he grumbled about how the local government makes a huge profit out of this historical site, but dispenses only 500 yuan for monthly allowances to each household, barely enough for food.
+He was well-mannered and liked the small talk.
+Without laying the groundwork, he grumbled about how the local government makes a huge profit out of this historical site but dispenses only 500 yuan for monthly allowances to each household, barely enough for food.
 “The villagers are forced to come out and make money this way.”

 Thrill of Adventure

 Our car went onto a very narrow road with about one foot of buffer on both sides of the broken brick wall, and it was going uphill with many sharp turns.
 He drove like 007 being chased, shifting gears frantically, leaving a cloud of dust behind.